-Are you completely at a loss when it comes to using on page SEO to improve your websites search engine rankings?
+Are you unsure how to do on page SEO to improve your websites search engine rankings?

 Don’t worry, you are definitely not alone.

 I’m going to show you exactly how I do on-page SEO in WordPress with this very article, as I write it.
 How meta!

 When writing your next blog post or website page, you should keep the following on-page SEO checklist in mind.
 With only 5 factors or steps, it’s easy to remember.

 Even though I’m using WordPress for this particular example, I should note that it’s possible to use these on-page SEO factors for any type of website, content management system (CMS) or shopping cart solution.
 Only the implementation details may very slightly depending on what platform or plugin your using.

 If, for some reason, you’re unable to easily implement any one of these steps on your current website or CMS, perhaps it’s time to consider a WordPress website!